 In Simple-9/16 algorithms, a 32-bit codeword is divided into two parts: a 4-bit control pattern and 28-bit encoded data.
 Each control pattern corresponds to a 128-bit data vector, which is further divided into four 32-bit data components.

 In Figure 3, we present a schematic diagram for the storage layout in Group-Simple.
-The major difference between Group-Simple and Simple-9/16 is that control patterns and encoded data are stored separately in physical space to vectorization: the control area stores all control patterns, and the data area stores all data components.
-The data area adopt the 4-way vertical storage layout.
+The major difference between Group-Simple and Simple-9/16 is that control patterns and encoded data are stored separately in physical space to ease vectorization: the control area stores all control patterns, and the data area stores all data components.
+The data area adopts the 4-way vertical storage layout.

-Fig. 3.
+Fig. 2.
 Overall storage layout in Group-Simple.